Isaac-The-Brave/ADB-Unfucker/README.md

-# ADB-Unfudger
+# ADB-Purifier
-A script that connects to Anrdoid Debug Bridges in the wild and removes a common botnet
+A script that connects to Anrdoid Debug Bridges in the wild and removes a common crypto malware

 # Requirements
 This is a bash script, it needs shodan and android debug tools installed, beyond that, patience, if you have no errors, it's running.
 Trust CLI!